PIT1N-B | 1-mil Black Polyimide (Kapton) Film

 Product Description

-LINQTAPE PIT1N Series Tape provides an excellent balance of electrical, mechanical, thermal, and chemical properties over a wide range of temperatures.
-It can be used in applications that may see temperatures up to 400C.
-This PIT1N-Black film has a opaque black coloring, which results in almost no light transmission, higher heat resistance and higher resistivity than the standard PIT1N.
+LINQTAPE PIT1N-B is a black high-temperature resistant polyimide film designed for both permanent and temporary bonding in many high-temperature applications.
+These applications can be found in semiconductor, smartcard, electronic, automotive, and general manufacturing industries.
+It is ideal for applications that require the balancing of multiple properties over a wide temperature range.
+LINQTAPE PIT1N-B film provides an excellent balance of electrical, mechanical, thermal, and chemical properties, and can be used in applications that may see temperatures up to 400°C. This film has an opaque black coloring, which results in almost no light transmission, higher heat resistance, and higher resistivity than the standard PIT1N.

 Technical Specifications